 On March 27, 2020, the CARES Act was signed into law and included new relief provisions to tax-qualified retirement plans and participants in those plans affected by the COVID-19 pandemic.
-The Company amended its Plan accordingly to allow for availability of certain coronavirus-related distribution and loan relief provisions to its Plan participants.
+Accordingly, the Plan adopted the CARES Act provisions to allow for availability of certain coronavirus-related distributions and loan relief provisions to its Plan participants.